-Although this may sound sort of cheesy, stay positive—if they want more information, they’re still interested in your candidacy as a borrower.
+Stay positive—if they want more information, they’re still interested in your candidacy as a borrower.

-Again, depending the type of lender you work with and loan product you’ve chosen, you might go from initial application to having the credit you need in days.
+Again, depending on the type of lender you work with and loan product you’ve chosen, you might go from initial application to having the credit you need in days.
 Or you could be hanging in for a few months.

 If you’ve gone through the application process quickly and have your documentation on hand, you’ll know if you have options for business financing—you may even have several offers to choose from.
-You make your choice here, picking the financing that’s right for your company, and that kicks off the small business loan underwriting process.
+You make your choice here, picking the financing that’s right for your company, and that kicks off the business loan underwriting process.

 Historically, lenders have used slightly different tools and combinations of information to evaluate the risk of making business loans.
 The lender collected lots of documentation hoping all that paperwork would contain reasons to approve or deny a loan request.